wwone/AUTHOR/examples/article_lisbon/pics/readme_pics.txt

+This folder contains a sub-folder with the full-quality images to be used in this article.
+The images should NOT be placed in this ("pics") directory, but rather in the sub-directory "fraser".
+This is done to allow multiple projects to share the same working space.

-This folder contains the full-quality images to be used in this article.
-Note, however, that for creation of PDF files, the images are limited to 500 pixels wide.
+Note, that for creation of PDF files, the images are limited to 500 pixels wide.

 When HTML created by AUTHOR is run in a browser, these "pics" will be referenced as the full-size image.